Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 `variants.json` file with per-version `{distribution}-{version}-variants.json`
 files, whose names match the initial parts of wheel names.

+Another useful advantage of statically defining the variant mapping is that it enable more arbitrary variant labels — the identifiers found in wheel filenames.
+Since they no longer needed to be predictable from variant properties, we could permit custom labels, and just store them inside `variants.json` instead of the hash.

 ## The opt-in/opt-out debate, plugin installation and discovery

 Perhaps the hottest discussion point during the work on wheel variants